Lateral Flow Testing

 Plan for testing

-We will be looking to test all staff and secondary school key worker and vulnerable student’s week commencing 11th January 2021.
-As per the government guidelines we will administer the test twice next week three days apart.
+We will be looking to test all staff and KS3 school student’s week commencing 8th March 2021.
+As per the government guidelines we will administer the test twice a week, week commencing 8th March, three days apart. then once in the following week and from then on the students can test at home.

 How the tests work